Citi is an advertising partner

 There are two key factors that separate the Mastercard® Black Card™ from other luxury cards – annual fee and welcome bonuses.
 With the $495 ($195 for each Authorized User added to the account) annual fee, the Mastercard® Black Card™ is more expensive than other options.
 It also doesn’t have any sign-up bonus.
 Together, these factors are what make this a rather weak card by comparison.
 We took a deeper dive into how the card compares to other cards of its type.

-The Platinum Card® from American Express is a premium and travel credit cards on the market.
+The Platinum Card® from American Express is a premium travel card.
 It has some of the best airport lounge benefits available.
-On top of giving users Priority Pass membership, you also get access to the Centurion Lounges.
+On top of giving users Priority Pass membership (enrollment required), you also get access to the Centurion Lounges.
 Though few in number, they are some of the most highly reviewed ones.
 Some, like the one in New York’s LaGuardia Airport, even have a dentist’s office.
-Though it has a slightly higher annual fee ($550 vs $495 ($195 for each Authorized User added to the account)), The Platinum Card® from American Express is better than the Mastercard® Black Card™ in the luxury department due to its superior lounge access (See Rates & Fees).
+Though it has a slightly higher annual fee, The Platinum Card® from American Express is better than the Mastercard® Black Card™ in the luxury department due to its superior lounge access (See Rates & Fees).

-The only spot where the Mastercard® Black Card™ is better is spending rewards.
+The only spot where the Mastercard® Black Card™ is better is spending rewards: 2% value for airfare redemptions with no blackout dates or seat restrictions.
+1.5% value for cash back redemptions.
+Earn one point for every one dollar spent.
 The rewards rate on the card varies between 1.5% and 2%, depending on how you redeem.
 On The Platinum Card® from American Express, you will get a 1% rate on most purchases.
 However, if you’re thinking of getting a card for the rewards it will provide you on day-to-day spending, there are better and cheaper options than either of these two cards.

-The Citi Prestige® Card is another strong high-annual-fee credit card.
+The Citi Prestige® Credit Card is another strong high-annual-fee credit card ($495).
 The card has a solid lounge access offering – similar to that of The Platinum Card® from American Express.
-With the Citi Prestige® Card, you get a $250 Travel credit that can be used on all travel expenses charged to your card.
+With the Citi Prestige® Credit Card, you get a $250 Travel credit that can be used on all travel expenses charged to your card.
 This benefit renews each year and is $150 better than what you get with the Mastercard® Black Card™.

-All the other bells and whistles we’ve come to expect on premium cards are present on the Citi Prestige® Card as well.
-Cardholders get Global Entry fee reimbursement, a concierge, and no foreign transaction fees.
-You don't have to worry about missing out on a any major benefits if you get the Citi Prestige® Card instead of the Mastercard® Black Card™.
+All the other bells and whistles we’ve come to expect on premium cards are present on the Citi Prestige® Credit Card as well.
+Cardholders get Global Entry fee reimbursement, a concierge, and $0 foreign transaction fees.
+You don't have to worry about missing out on any major benefits if you get the Citi Prestige® Credit Card instead of the Mastercard® Black Card™.